Create your first LUIS app

 Publish your app

-Select Publish App from the left-side menu and click Publish.
+Select Publish from the top navigation.

 Use your app